carsonclarke570/Metacraft/README.md

 ./Daybreak
 ```

-The program shoud launch in a new window.
+The program should launch in a new window.

 ## Built With